MainakRoy93/Kaggle-Competition-Dogs-vs.-Cats-Redux/README.md

 Three Fully-Connected (FC) layers follow a stack of convolutional layers (which has a different depth in different architectures): the first two have 4096 channels each, the third performs 1000-way ILSVRC classification and thus contains 1000 channels (one for each class).
 The final layer is the soft-max layer.
 The configuration of the fully connected layers is the same in all networks.

 All hidden layers are equipped with the rectification (ReLU) non-linearity.

+## ResNet50
+ResNet-50 is a pretrained Deep Learning model for image classification of the Convolutional Neural Network(CNN, or ConvNet), which is a class of deep neural networks, most commonly applied to analyzing visual imagery.
+ResNet-50 is 50 layers deep and is trained on a million images of 1000 categories from the ImageNet database.

+### Resnet50
+ResNet stands for Residual Network and more specifically it is of a Residual Neural Network architecture.
+What characterizes a residual network is its identity connections.
+Identity connections takes the input directly to the end of each residual block, as shown below with the curved arrow:

+Specifically, the ResNet-50 model consists of 5 stages each with a residual block.
+Each residual block has 3 layers with both 1*1 and 3*3 convolutions.
+The concept of residual blocks is quite simple.
+In traditional neural networks, each layer feeds into the next layer.
+In a network with residual blocks, each layer feeds into the next layer and directly into the layers about 2–3 hops away, called identity connections.